popgengui/easypopr/README.md

 # easypopr
 An R package to run the population simulation program, EASYPOP, authored by F. Balloux, (c.f.
 Balloux, Francois.
 "EASYPOP (version 1.7): a computer program for population genetics simulations."
 Journal of heredity 92.3 (2001): 301-302 ).

 This version has revisions to the interface by T. Cosart.
-You'll find the author's original user guide, as well as documentation detailing the revised input methods, and per-OS exacutables at
+You'll find the author's original user guide, as well as documentation detailing the revised input methods, and per-OS executables at

      https://drive.google.com/drive/folders/1ZbbVeYR1ix8rI43d2myc1Fg9LTz3qfA_?usp=drive_link